yihui/yihui.org/content/en/2019-02-20-ultimate-inf-mr.md

 [The implementation](https://github.com/yihui/xaringan/commit/97922037b38a) was not super complicated.
 At least the mechanism was simple enough: create a websocket in the browser, keep sending the page information to R, let R send the source of the current slide back to the websocket when necessary, and render the Markdown source to HTML.
 I may have been too excited about the new `xaringan::inf_mr()` and failed to consider certain edge cases, so please help me test it and let me know what you discover or think.

 P.S.
 Hi, [Chris Engelhardt](https://twitter.com/EngelhardtCR/status/1096914316702433281), you probably should not let your 5-year-old son know these new features, or I'll worry about your keyboard...

+[^1]: One exception is that when a code chunk uses the option `eval=FALSE` or `include=FALSE`, the code block will be hidden in the preview, but no code chunks are really executed through **knitr** until you save the document.